NodesHub/dao_docs/docs/full-node/run-a-full-ODISEO-node/sync.md

 ## Quicksync

-You can significantly accelerate the synchronization process by providing `ODISEOd` with a recent snapshot of the network state.
+You can significantly accelerate the synchronization process by providing `achillesd` with a recent snapshot of the network state.
 Snapshots are made publicly available by the DAODISEO community and can be downloaded at [https://quicksync.io/networks/ODISEO.html](https://quicksync.io/networks/ODISEO.html).
 Choose the snapshot corresponding to your network type (`testnet`/`mainnet`) and a mirror close to the location of your node server.

 Before downloading a snapshot, make sure that you have the streaming and unpacking utilities installed: